CScharer/full-stack-qa/docs/work/20251231_DEPENDENCY_MANAGEMENT_STATUS.md

 - Suggestions may need adjustment for project-specific requirements
 - Only available for public repos (free) or GitHub Advanced Security customers

+**Important**: Copilot Autofix for CodeQL does **NOT** consume your personal GitHub Copilot subscription usage.
+It operates independently and is free for public repositories.

 #### Option B: CodeQL Only (No Copilot Autofix)
 **What it does:**
 - CodeQL scanning and alerts only